qmacro/cli-1/docs/reference/builder.md

     1 root      20   0   19744   2336   2080 R  0.0  0.1   0:00.04 top
 ```

-To examine the result further, you can use `docker exec`:
+To examine the result further, you can use `docker exec` (do this in a separate
+terminal window):

 ```console
 $ docker exec -it test ps aux